MCO Price Reaches $15.89 on Major Exchanges (MCO)

 According to CryptoCompare, “Headquartered in Hong Kong, Crypto.com is a cryptocurrency payment platform.
 It provides users with a mobile app for both Android and iOS devices where it is possible to transact, store, monitor and/or manage their cryptocurrencies.
 Investment tools and MCO visa cards are also available for the users on Crypto.com.
 The MCO token is an Ethereum-based (ERC-20) cryptocurrency.
 The token was developed by Crypto.com and is able to serve as a medium of exchange value between users within the platform.
 The MCO Token Sale was conducted in May-June 2017 and raised US$26.7 million.
 MCO Swap Program: The swap program will involve combining the current functionalities of MCO, with CRO’s utility and technology, in a “one stop shop” token to enable a streamlined Crypto.com ecosystem.
 The swap program will also serve to leverage the advanced capabilities of the Crypto.com Chain, in preparation of its upcoming Mainnet launch.
 Crypto.com is encouraging MCO holders to swap to CRO.
 This is because the Crypto.com ecosystem will use one streamlined token (CRO) with the combined functionality, rather than two separate tokens (CRO and MCO).
 All functions currently attributed to MCO will still exist and will be preserved, but will be enhanced and represented by CRO.
 Read the announcement for more information here. “

-It is usually not currently possible to buy alternative cryptocurrencies such as MCO directly using U.S. dollars.
-Investors seeking to trade MCO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy MCO using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as MCO directly using U.S. dollars.
+Investors seeking to acquire MCO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MCO using one of the exchanges listed above.

 Receive News & Updates for MCO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MCO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.